db-tu-dresden/QUEST-ML/ml/README.md

 ## Parser
 To display all possible parser arguments use the `--help` argument.
 The arguments are all entries in the config file provided to `Config` (see [config.yaml](config.yaml)).
-To set boolean values prepend `no` to set to false,
-e.g. for GPU usage, use `--gpu` to set it to `True` and `--no-gpu` to set it to `False`.
+To set boolean values prepend `no` to set to false, e.g. for GPU usage, use `--gpu` to set it to `True` and `--no-gpu` to set it to `False`.
 Additionally, the `base_path` can be set with the shorter argument name `--path`.

-To display all available arguments to a specific architecture use `--arch SOME_REGISTERED_ARCHITECTURE --help`.
+To display all available arguments to a specific architecture use `--arch SOME_REGISTERED_ARCHITECTURE --help`, e.g. for FLAT MLP run `python train.py --arch flat_mlp --help`.

 ## Models
 Models can be added.
-They need to extend the `ml.models.Model` class.
-They need to override the following methods:
+They need to extend the `ml.models.Model` class and override the following methods:
 ```python
 @staticmethod
 def add_args(parser: argparse.ArgumentParser):